-The grant period is from October 1, 2018 to September 30, 2019.
-CAH restricts a grantee’s grant-funded activity expenses that are beyond the grant period.
+The grant period is from October 1, 2019, to September 30, 2020.
+Grant funds may not be used for activities or expenses that occur outside of the grant period.

 Applicant may only submit one (1) proposal and must indicate which of the two exhibition dates (below) they are available.
 Applicant may indicate one or both periods.

 Winter Exhibition: February 10 to March 20, 2020 (with installation from February 3 – 7, 2020 and de-installation from March 23 – 27, 2020).

 Spring Exhibition: April 6 to May 15, 2020 (with installation from March 30 – April 3, 2020 and de-installation from May 18 – May 22, 2020).

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.